niccolli/FakeScope/README.md

 FakeScope
 ======================
 HTML Oscilloscope for Arduino.
-Powered by Ruby/EventMachine, WebSocket and [flotr2](http://www.humblesoftware.com/flotr2/index)(Graph drawing library w/ Canvas).
+Powered by Ruby/EventMachine, WebSocket and HTML5 Canvas.

 Usage
 ----------------------